 - Application Fee: Steve Brown Apartments does not charge application fees.

 - Deposit: $300 is due in full at the time of application and is required in order to reserve an apartment until the application process is complete.
-This deposit will be applied towards your security deposit, the remainder of your security deposit will be due at the time of your lease signing.
+Earnest Money will be applied towards your security deposit, the remainder of your security deposit will be due at the time of your lease signing.

 If the application is rejected by management, the deposit will be refunded in full.
 If the application is approved and the applicant fails to take occupancy, management will retain the deposit.

 Move In Fees